A Complete Beginner's Guide to Cannabis Strains

 In addition to the differences in botany and cultivation, cannabis strains are differentiated by their effects.
 Cannabis contains hundreds of cannabinoids and terpenes.
 Cannabinoids map over to the human Endocannabinoid System (ECS) to produce the mind and body effects that are sought for recreational and medicinal benefits.

-However, those ratios vary greatly from strain to strain to produce extreme paranoia at one end of the spectrum to total couch lock at the other.
+However, those ratios vary greatly from strain to strain, producing extreme paranoia at one end of the spectrum and total couch lock at the other.

 There are already hundreds of cross-bred strains on the market, and the potential for genetic mixing and matching is enormous.
 Plant genetics is complicated and a science all to its own.
-And, the more science knows about DNA, the easier the breeding becomes blending the properties from one seed with those of another.
+And, the more science knows about DNA, the easier the breeding becomes, blending the properties of one seed with those of another.

 The lab then observes and tests the outcomes for several generations of strain development before offering them for human trials on flavor, aroma, taste, and brain/body effects.